 A board of directors (also known as the board) is a group of individuals that run a condominium corporation.
 Board members are usually elected each year by the unit owners.
 Anyone who owns a unit is generally eligible to run for a position on the board of directors.
-Unless the bylaws say otherwise, at least 2/3 of board members must be unit owners or mortgagees (mortgage lenders).
+At least 2/3 of board members must be unit owners or mortgagees (mortgage lenders).

 Always check your condo’s registered bylaws as they can have different rules on board matters such as:

 - The number of members who must be owners

 - Whether non-members can serve and if so, their eligibility

 - Whether board members can serve consecutive terms

 - Procedures for electing board members and appointing officers